AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXFileType/SystemUnitClassLib.md

 CAEXFileType.SystemUnitClassLib Property
 ========================================
-AutomationML 2.1 APIGets the collection of SystemUnitClassLib objects contained in the CAEXFile.
+Gets the collection of SystemUnitClassLib objects contained in the CAEXFile.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)